 |BC seniors’ rate (day after Labour Day to June 14 only)||$9 per senior party per night|

 For information on the BC seniors’ rate, see the camping fees page.

 This park offers winter camping, but no services are available during the off-season.

-This park has 5 pit toilets: 4 throughout the campground and 1 in the day-use area.
+This park has five pit toilets.
+There are four throughout the campground and one in the day-use area.

-Fishing is allowed in Stamp River park, but is closed 200m above & 500m below Stamp Falls from June 15 to November 15.
+Fishing is allowed in Stamp River Park, but is closed 200 m above and 500 m below Stamp Falls from June 15 to November 15.
 Boundary markers are located on trees along the river.
 Changes to the regulations occur regularly along this river, so all anglers should check the current regulations prior to fishing.
 Anyone fishing or angling in British Columbia must have an appropriate licence.

 Bicycles must keep to roadways.
 Bicycle helmets are mandatory in British Columbia.

 Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Stamp River Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.